Taiwan-EU Relations

 Economic and trade relations

 Taiwan enjoys close financial cooperation with Luxembourg.
-For example, many Taiwanese companies choose the Luxembourg Stock Exchange to issue their Global Depository Receipts for fund raising on.
-In terms of trade in goods, Taiwan’s bilateral trade volume with Luxembourg in 2024 amounted to 93.44 million US dollars.
-China Airlines, a Taiwanese airline company, has chosen Luxembourg as its main cargo transit center in Europe, and ships Taiwanese products to many countries on the continent.
+For example, many Taiwanese companies choose the Luxembourg Stock Exchange to issue their Global Depository Receipts as a mean of raising funds.
+In terms of trade in goods, Taiwan’s bilateral trade volume with Luxembourg in 2025 amounted to USD 97.15 million.
+China Airlines, a Taiwanese carrier, has chosen Luxembourg as its main cargo transit center in Europe, and ships Taiwanese products to many countries on the continent.
 Luxembourg is the gateway for Taiwanese products entering Europe, and China Airlines collaborates very closely with Cargolux.
 Luxembourg plays a role no less important than Frankfurt or Amsterdam for Taiwan’s cargo shipments to Europe.

-We strive to promote interactions between Taiwan's funding agencies and Luxembourg's research institutions, encouraging exchanges between scientific researchers, and expanding bilateral scientific research cooperation between Taiwan and Luxembourg.
-Currently, we are actively establishing contacts with Luxembourg research institutions including LIST (Luxembourg Institute of Science and Technology), the Luxembourg Space Agency (LSA), and the Ministry of Higher Education and Research.
+Taiwan strives to promote interactions between Taiwan's funding agencies and Luxembourg's research institutions, encouraging exchanges between scientific researchers and expanding bilateral scientific research cooperation between Taiwan and Luxembourg.
+In addition, Taiwan seeks to establish contacts with Luxembourg research institutions including LIST (Luxembourg Institute of Science and Technology), the Luxembourg Space Agency (LSA), and the Ministry of Higher Education and Research.
 The cooperation focuses on space technology and precision medicine.
-We successfully held the first "Taiwan-Luxembourg Research Day" in 2024, and plan to continue deepening this relationship while expanding cooperation in the field of materials circular economy.
+In 2024, both sides successfully held the first "Taiwan-Luxembourg Research Day" and plan to continue deepening this partnership while expanding cooperation in the field of materials circular economy.

 Working Holiday Program